 - Appliances – Heat generating appliances like water heaters, dryers, stoves or fireplaces typically use natural gas or propane.
 The seals that connect the piping for these appliances can corrode or wear out, causing leaks to occur.

 - Shoddy Piping – Underneath homes, there is a maze of pipes carrying different liquids and gasses.
 Over time, these pipes can erode and become faulty, and sometimes the pipes simply disconnect and leak.
 Trees and shrubs can have roots that grow around the pipes, causing leaks to occur as well.
 Bad pipes are more common in older homes built to lower standards.

 - Poor Ventilation – This is a twofold problem since carbon dioxide is emitted from heat generating appliances that malfunction.
 Larger appliances like central heat and AC systems have some form of ventilation to remove dangerous exhaust gasses.
 If they become clogged or stop working, these gasses can build up, potentially causing serious health issues.
 Lack of proper ventilation can allow leaking gas to build up inside a home as well, which can easily start a fire.
 This is why it is imperative to regularly check a home’s ventilation systems.

 Signs of a Gas Leak

 Natural gas is odourless and doesn’t always make a noise when it leaks.
-That’s why have gas leak detection is so important for any home.
+That’s why having gas detectors is so important for any home.
 Besides a detector, there are other ways to detect a possible leak inside or outside the home.
 If you notice any of the following signs and a leak is suspected, immediately leave the doors open and leave the home.
 Then, contact emergency services or your local gas provider to have an inspection done immediately.

 - Smell: Because natural gas is odourless, it is delivered with a harmless additive, Mercaptan, that has a slight rotten egg smell.
 If you notice this odour, then a leak is likely the cause.